 - Managing Medical Conditions in School

 - Children with health needs who cannot attend school

 Other Policies, such as our Accessibility Plan, can also be found in our Special Educational Needs and Equalities page of the website, here.

-Mr Gareth McManus is the school’s Designated Safeguarding Lead, with Mrs Pam Sayer as the Deputy Designated Safeguarding Lead.
+Mr Mark Dipple is the school’s Designated Safeguarding Lead, with Mr Gareth McManus as the Deputy Designated Safeguarding Lead.
 If you have any concerns or questions, please contact them.
-Should you be concerned about a member of staff, and do not feel able to approach Mr McManus or Mrs Sayer – the Trust’s Whistleblowing Policy is on the Trust policy page, simply follow the link above.
+Should you be concerned about a member of staff, and do not feel able to approach Mr Dipple or Mr McManus – the Trust’s Whistleblowing Policy is on the Trust policy page, simply follow the link above.

 If you are worried about a child and you wish to contact Darlington Children’s Services Front Door to report a concern, or ask for advice, their number is 01325 406222.

 Should school have concerns around safeguarding and e-safety, staff have dedicated safeguarding procedures.
 We may contact parents and carers, or Children’s Services Front Door in light of information shared.

 Below are some useful links which can provide useful and impartial information for parents and carers.